mohammad-askar/mohammad-askar/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Askar</h1>
 <h3 align="center">I'm from Syria</h3>

-- 🔭 I’m currently working on **Movie app with Jetback compose and clean architecture**
+👩‍💻 I'm currently working on **Movie app with Jetback compose and clean architecture**
-- ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...

-🧠 I'm currently learning...
+🧠 I'm currently learning **Jetback compose and clean architecture**

-👯‍♀️ I'm looking to collaborate on... **Movie app with Jetback compose and clean architecture**
+👯‍♀️ I'm looking to collaborate on ..

 🤔 I'm looking for help with...